kasravnd/BioHub/QUICKSTART.md

 ## Community

-BioAwesome is community-driven!
+BioHub is community-driven!
 We welcome:
 - Database additions and updates
 - Documentation improvements
 - New features and tools